-There were anecdotal reports of children engaged in the worst forms of child labor in the small-scale agricultural sector and domestic service.
-The law sets the minimum age for employment in public and private industries at 16.
-Children ages 14 to 16 may work in activities in which only family members are employed or that the minister of education approved as vocational or technical training.
-The law prohibits children younger than age 18 from working between the hours of 10 p.m. and 5 a.m. except in a family enterprise or within other limited exceptions.
-There is no clear minimum age for hazardous activities.
+The law sets the minimum age for employment at 16.
+Children ages 14 to 16 may work in activities in which only family members are employed or that the minister of education has approved as vocational or technical training.
+The law prohibits children younger than age 18 from working between the hours of 10 p.m. and 5 a.m. except in a family enterprise.
+There is no separate minimum age for working in hazardous activities.

 d.
 Discrimination with Respect to Employment and Occupation

-The law and regulations prohibit employment discrimination on the basis of political opinion, sexual orientation, gender identity, language, age, disability, or HIV status or other communicable disease.
-The government effectively enforced those laws and regulations.
-Discrimination in employment occurred with respect to disability, and women’s pay lagged behind men’s, especially in the private sector.
+The law prohibits employment discrimination on the basis of political opinion, sexual orientation, gender identity, language, age, disability, and HIV status or other communicable disease.
+The government generally enforced the law effectively, but discrimination in employment occurred with respect to disability, and women’s pay lagged behind men’s, especially in the private sector.

 e.
 Acceptable Conditions of Work

-The national minimum wage was greater than the official poverty income level of TT$665 ($100) per month.
+The national minimum wage was greater than the official poverty income level.